 We make it easier for you to be awarded the right level of compensation with our no win no fee hand injury at work claim structure

 We operate 24-hour claim service and are open for business 7 days a week, 365 days a year.
 We are nationally recognised and regulated by the Solicitors Regulation Authority (SRA) as well as The Law Society.

 We offer an unrivalled level of service when it comes to whiplash injury claims with Trust and Transparency being of paramount importance to us from the start of your whiplash claim right through to when you receive the level of compensation you deserve having suffered a whiplash injury through no fault of your own.

-For the quickest response to your enquiry about a whiplash injury claim, we recommend you call us directly free of charge.
+We recommend you call us directly free of charge for the quickest response to your inquiry about a whiplash injury claim.
 You can also email us if more convenient.

 Email us at firstname.lastname@example.org – we always endeavour to answer all emails we receive within 3 hours, Mon-Fri.

 If you prefer to write to us, please use the details below.
-For all communication with one of our claims handlers, please use the address provided on any paperwork that you receive.
+Please use the address provided on any paperwork that you receive for all communication with one of our hand injury claims handlers.

 Get free legal advice on workplace accident claims and calculate the amounts of compensation you could claim.

 This link takes you to the NHS website where you will find a lot of helpful information relating to hand pain

 This link takes you to the Health & Safety website where you will find some useful information related to work-related injuries and time off work